 Same Cost to Produce

 Tesla said that the cost of the new hardware is the same as the previous version despite the huge processing gains.
-Once Hardware 3.0 comes arrives in mid-2019, owners of older models can swap out for new computers if they have paid for the Full Self-Driving option.
+Once the Full Self-Driving Computer (Hardware 3.0 / AP3) arrives in 2019, owners of older models can swap out for new computers if they have paid for the Full Self-Driving option.
 It’s a relatively simple process to update the boards as all the connectors are the same.

-We’re excited to see Tesla continuing to innovate and develop novel software and hardware solution in order to bring the vision of true Full Self-Driving to consumers.
-2019 should be an exciting year for Tesla self-driving capabilities!
+We’re excited to see Tesla continuing to innovate and develop novel software and hardware solution in order to bring the vision of true autonomous Full Self-Driving to consumers.
+2019 and 2020 should be an exciting years for Tesla self-driving capabilities!